turingschool-examples/adopt_dont_shop/README.md

 Then I do not see that the pet has been accepted or rejected for that application And instead I see buttons to approve or reject the pet for this specific application
 ```

+## Completed Applications

+Once all pets on an application have been marked either accepted or rejected, then the application is no longer "Pending".
+If all the pets were accepted, then the application is "Accepted".
+If one or more pets on the application is rejected, then the entire application is "Rejected".

 ```
 [ ] done